Each state has its own Lemon Law. Here in California, ours is officially known as the Song-Beverly Consumer Warranty Act.

 9. The legal fee reimbursement provisions of California’s Lemon Law make hiring an experienced firm like Neale & Fhima the prudent choice.

 There is no reason to hire a second-rate Lemon Law attorney.
 After putting up with a faulty new car and a series of excuses from the dealership, you deserve an attorney who can handle your claim properly.
-Fortunately, California’s Lemon Law provides for reimbursement of attorney fees for successful claimants.
-This allows our firm to accept cases with no cost to the client.
+Fortunately, California’s Lemon Law provides for reimbursement of attorney fees for successful claimants, by stating that the manufacture pays your fees for legal representation.
 It all starts with a thorough and honest initial evaluation of your potential claim, which we will provide free of charge.

 Speak with a Lemon Law Attorney in California